Zordaan/OpenFace/README.md

-Work in Progress

 <h1>OpenFace++</h1>

 <h2>Introduction</h2>
-OpenFace++ was created for my diploma thesis.
+OpenFace++ was created for my diploma thesis [LINK].
+It is based on the original <a href="https://github.com/TadasBaltrusaitis/OpenFace">OpenFace</a> codebase from August 2016.
+OpenFace++ contains several modifications and extensions.

 <h2>Comparison to OpenFace</h2>
 OpenFace++ includes these changes compared to OpenFace.